nurture-tech/unity-mcp-server/README.md

 ## Usage Tips

-Here are some tips to get the most out of NUPS:
+Here are some tips to get the most out of Union:

 - 🚀 **Launch through your agent**: Always launch Unity through your AI agent's MCP integration.
 Launching Unity from the Hub will prevent the MCP server from connecting.